FH-Campus-Wien-WEB/web24-exercise-4/README.md

 **3.1.
 In index.js.** When the user clicks the *Delete*-button, the `deleteMovie(imdbID)` function in `index.js` is called.
 Add an `XMLHttpRequest` to it, configure it to target the `DELETE /movies/:imdbID` endpoint and send it.

 **3.2.
-In server.js.** On the server-side, add the `DELETE /movies/:imdbID` endpoint and remove the movie with the given path parameter from the movie collection.
-Confirm the successful deletion by sending back a status code of 200.
+In server.js.** On the server-side, add the `DELETE /movies/:imdbID` endpoint and remove the movie with the `imdbID` given as a path parameter from the movie collection.
+Confirm the successful deletion by sending back a status code of **200**.

 **3.3.
-In index.js.** When the server response arrives and carries a 200 status code, remove the `article` element corresponding to the deleted movie (you can find it easily, it has an `id` that is equal to the `imdbID`) from the DOM.
+In index.js.** When the server response arrives and carries a **200** status code, remove the `article` element corresponding to the deleted movie (you can find it easily, it has an `id` that is equal to the `imdbID`) from the DOM.

 **Well done, good job!** Don't forget to push and check on GitHub!